pratiraut/Olympics/README.md

 ### Entity Relationship Diagram (ERD)

 An Entity Relationship Diagram (ERD) is a snapshot of data structures.
 An Entity Relationship Diagram shows entities (tables) in a database and relationships between tables within that database.
-In other words, How olympics_history is joined to olympics_history_noc_region.
+In other words, Identifying the tables and the foreign keys that join tables to understand how they're related.

 1. Total no of sports played in each Olympic games.